• About Us

 Classic Pasta Salad

-This Classic Pasta Salad is so delicious and equally gorgeous in presentation.
+This Classic Pasta Salad is both delicious and visually stunning.
 Be sure to use top-notch dressing!
 If not serving right away, simply add a little more dressing just before serving, and toss gently.
 This salad is best when served within a few hours (at the most) of preparing.
 And at room temperature.

 5 from 2 votes